 Should I offer party games?
 Games and activities can liven up any party.
 Here’s a fun idea to create gingerbread houses for all the Hansels and Gretels at your party.

 Do I give guests a gift?
+This is the age old questions when you’re figuring out how to throw a Christmas party.
 If you are one to offer tokens of appreciation, a tasty option is offering any of these delicious cookies to give guests in cute to-go boxes.
 If gifts are a theme, and you don’t have a lot of cash, you may want to think about a fun white elephant gift exchange party.

 Using these questions as a guide will help you pull off the perfect holiday party, done your way with all your personal touches!

 3. Stick to the budget and take inventory

 Don’t know how to throw a Christmas party without blowing your budget?
 Because the best parties aren’t necessarily the most expensive, you don’t need to break the bank.
 Before buying anything, take stock of what you already have and create an inventory and budget.
 If you plan ahead, and trust your skills, you can wow everyone and feel good knowing you took the time to make your party special.
 Here are some thoughts on sticking to your budget: